-Happy New Year Everyone!
+Happy New Year!

 “Remember Robert, take it easy in the beginning, get a rhythm, and then set your pace.
 You got this!”

 Quick shameless TBP plug.
 Starting off too fast isn’t the only fitness fail people make during the new year.
-If you haven’t already, check out TBP’s animated video on fitness fails.
+If you haven’t already, check out TBP’s ANIMATED VIDEO on fitness fails.
 It’s hilarious and oh so true!

 But just because we aren’t sprinting doesn’t make it easier.
 We still need the right tools to get us to the finish line.
 I’m getting tired of these marathon metaphors, but last one, I promise.
 The tools below are the ones you need before the race even begins.
-And without them, you’re setting yourself up for failure.
+Without them, you’re setting yourself up for failure.
 It’s called the MAD PLAN.

-These are the three most important tools needed to successfully lose weight.
+These are the three most important tools needed to successfully lose fat.
 Simple, direct, to the point.
 But much like that elliptical machine still waiting to be assembled, many of us will leave these tools in our box waiting to be assembled.

-Number one is MOTIVATION:
+Number one is MOTIVATION

 Why the hell are you doing this?

-Maybe you just don’t want to be a 232 pound fatty that is being made fun of because his suit is too tight at the wedding of your close friend who hasn’t seen you in a few years and comments about the fact that you can’t button your suit.
+Maybe you don’t want to be a 232 pound fatty being made fun of because his suit is too tight at the wedding of your close friend who hasn’t seen you in a few years and comments about the fact that you can’t button your suit.
 Yup, that’s me!
 Look at those chipmunk cheeks.

-Number two is ACCOUNTABILITY:
+Number two is ACCOUNTABILITY

 These are people who will hold your feet to the fire when times get tough.
 When you want that pizza slice, who’s going encourage you to make a better choice?
 When you want to go out for beers, who’s going to remind you about that 232 pound fatty that… You get my point.
 It can be a friend, a family member, or more importantly, your significant other.
-If your partner is not on board, your weight loss success diminishes.
+If your partner isn’t on board, your fat loss success diminishes.
 The reason why TBP clients are successful is because we hold our clients accountable, weigh-ins, measurements, pictures.
 It allows us to gauge our success in short periods of time, in order to reach our long term goals.
 Remember, it’s a marathon not a sprint.
 The stronger your alliance, the higher likelihood of success.

-Number 3 is DISCIPLINE:
+Number three is DISCIPLINE

 You know the one.
 That voice that creeps up and says don’t do it when you’re driving home and you’re a little hungry.
-You have everything you need for a perfectly good sandwich waiting for you, but you inexplicably pull into an In-N-Out drive thru, and order a triple-triple (yes those exists), with animal fries, then pay, while asking for a box with a lid to keep everything warm (I knew it was a problem when the cashier knew me by name).
-That voice has to be your guiding light.
+You have everything you need for a perfectly good sandwich waiting for you, but you inexplicably pull into an In-N-Out drive thru, order a triple-triple (yes, those exists) with animal fries, pay, while asking for a box with a lid to keep everything warm (I knew it was a problem when the cashier knew me by name).
+That voice needs to be your guiding light.
 It can be trained to be powerful armed with the right Motivation and supported by strong Accountability Alliance.
 Your little voice can take over your choices and automate decision making.
-Discipline is about limiting the decisions taking us away from our goal, and maximizing the decisions moving us towards our goal.
+Discipline is limiting the decisions taking us away from our goal while maximizing the decisions moving us towards our goal.

 I need you to fill out a workbook.
-And not just any workbook but the Master Trainer, Tony Arreolaâ€™s Secrets of the Skinny workbook.
+And not just any workbook but the Master Trainer, Tony Arreola’s Secrets of the Skinny workbook.
 Go ahead, finish laughing, I’ll wait.
 Before you brush this off, we’ve used this workbook as homework for our individual personal training clients and it really works.
 Trust me, when Tony first sent it to me I was a skeptic.
-But it works because it teaches the secrets you need to master before you even step foot into a gym.
+But it works because it teaches the secrets you need to master before you step foot into a gym.

 Are you still with me?
-I told you I needed you to take a leap of faith.
-If this all sounds silly, it’s probably because you have been taken advantage of in the past.
+I told you I needed you to trust me.
+If this sounds silly, it’s probably because you’ve been taken advantage of before.
 The fitness industry has tricked you into believing you can lose, 10 pounds in 10 days.
-Juice cleanses that jumpstart your metabolism.
+Juice cleanses that jump start your metabolism.
 Or the top 5 fat burning exercises.
 As a member of the fitness industry, I’m sorry we lied to you, and this workbook is our mea culpa.

 NASM CPT, WLS, BCS